srcshelton/gentoo-ebuilds/README.md

     * Re-factor munin to operate as a webapp, and remove configuration from `/etc`
 * net-analyzer/netdata
     * With modifications to upstream ebuild and init script
+* net-analyzer/ntopng
+    * Remove some of the more onerous limitations from the community edition, use source from `3.0-stable` branch rather than `3.0` tag
 * net-analyzer/suricata
     * Minor ebuild fixes, automatically fetch latest rules on build
 * net-dialup/ppp